 “Medical terms and stress will challenge patients’ English proficiency in a health-care environment,” adds Amelie, who is now a virtual health leader at the Office of Virtual Health, working on the Virtual Interpreting strategy to support patients that don't have English as a primary language.

 Language barriers can cause a number of challenges during a medical appointment.
-People who are Deaf, Deaf-Blind, Hard of Hearing or have Limited English Proficiency (LEP) can misunderstand key medical information, which can lead to frustration for patients, as well as confusion with care plans.
+People who are Deaf, Deaf-Blind, Hard of Hearing or have a Language Other Than English (LOTE) can misunderstand key medical information, which can lead to frustration for patients, as well as confusion with care plans.
 Many patients bring family members or friends to act as an interpreter, yet they may not be able to interpret the medical terminology, and it doesn’t provide patients with the medical autonomy they’re entitled to.

 “Using a tool that bridges the communication between patient and provider has a reciprocal benefit because it means a provider gets accurate health information from the patient and the patient gets accurate care information from the provider.
 It also supports a Deaf or Hard of Hearing patient’s right to have an American Sign Language interpreter present in a medical appointment,” said Kiran Malli, director of Provincial Language Service.